sufyazi/fps-var-integration/notebooks/README.md

-# Transcription Factor Footprinting Score and Open Chromatin Mutation
+# Transcription Factor Footprinting and Noncoding Mutation Data
-Data Integration
+Integration

 This is a Github README doc that is dynamically generated from the `qmd`